simonqv/INDA/README.md

 ### Task 1 - Create a Stack Interface
 A stack is an abstract data type (in Java "collection") that usually supports at least the 5 methods outlined below.
+Note that `T` is a generic type parameter.

 * `void push(T elem)` Adds the element to the top of the stack.